cloverharvest/prayerly/README.md

 This is a prayer app built on Rails.

+An anonymous user can go to the site lookup a prayer via a simple searc form or dropdown to filter.
+He can also add a prayer intentions via an individual prayer.

+An admin, on the other hand, is able to Full Crud prayers, edit and delete comments; and add prayer categories.

 While most of the prayers are in the Christian/Catholic discipline, this app is modular and can be used to build a prayer application ecumenically.

-It is the builder's intent that this serves as encouragement for coders and believers alike.
+It is the builder's intent and purpose that this contributes to open source and would also serve as a spiritual encouragement for coders and believers alike.

 Credit goes to EWTN, catholiconline.com, praymorenovenas.com, gratefulness.com for the right direction and inspiration with regard to content.